 Accommodation: Stewart Island Lodge

-Overview: We leave and return to the mainland by ferry for the drive back through central to Queenstown, breaking for morning tea and a in Invercargill.
+We leave Stewart island and return to the mainland by ferry for the drive back through central Otago to Queenstown, breaking for morning tea and a walk in Invercargill.
 (3hrs drive).
 The afternoon is free for you to explore the region.
 You may like to take advantage of local shopping or to visit Arrowtown.
 Arrowtown is charming and quirky – a delightful gold rush village nestled below the beautiful peaks that surround the sparkling Arrow River.